Uhuynh/masterthesis_5656077/README.md

 *Note*: This ETL process is done separately for each data source.

 ### 2.2.
 Prepare Data for Regression

-This process is done in ```lib/prepare_data.py``` and includes the following steps:
+This process is done in ```lib/prepare_data.py``` (using data generated from ETL process) and includes the following steps:
 * For hypothesis 1:
-    * merge ESG ratings data of each provider with credit ratings and accounting data
+    * (left) merge ESG ratings data of each provider with credit ratings and accounting data
     * drop rows where there is at least one NA value
+    * winsorize all control variables at 5% and 95%
+    * save created data under ```data/cleaned_data/h1_regression_data.xlsx```

 * For hypothesis 2:
-    * merge credit ratings with ESG ratings of all providers and accounting data
+    * (left) merge credit ratings with ESG ratings of all providers and accounting data
     * only drop rows where accounting data contains NA values
+    * save created data under ```data/cleaned_data/h2_regression_data.xlsx```

+*Note*: the merging order is very important in generating regression data for each hypothesis.
+Regarding hypothesis 1, we start with the ESG ratings, then credit ratings, and finally accounting data.
+Regarding hypothesis 2, we start with credit ratings, then ESG ratings, and finally accounting data.